 You should now have the required keys and certificates: STAR_DOMAIN_encrypted.crt, STAR_DOMAIN_encrypted_pem.key, STAR_DOMAIN_cabundle.pem

-STEP 6: Configure apache SSL.
+STEP 6: You configure apache SSL.

 Back up your original httpd.conf file: